-It enhances your academic success to be in every scheduled session both in Fairfax and on location; therefore, you MUST ATTEND ALL scheduled sessions.
+It enhances your academic success to be in every scheduled session both online and on location; therefore, you MUST ATTEND ALL scheduled sessions.
 Students are expected to attend the class periods of the courses for which they register and attend those classes on time.
 In-class participation is important not only to the individual student, but to the class as a whole.
 Because class participation is a factor in grading, instructors may use absence, tardiness, or early departure as de facto evidence of nonparticipation.
-Texting in class is NOT acceptable behavior; neither is falling asleep.
-It is assumed that laptops are being used to take notes or to follow Blackboard power points; other use is a distraction to your classmates and me.